 “You walk in and you feel like we're still doing things the way they did it literally a hundred years ago,” says Master Cheesemaker Sid Cook.
 “With the exception of the electricity.”

-That pioneering spirit has taken many delicious forms.
-Some of Sid’s cheesy musings are amped up takes on classic fromage, like an ultra-decadent five-creme blue cheese dubbed Glacier Penta Creme.
+That pioneering spirit has taken many rind-blowing forms.
+Some of Sid’s creations riff on classic fromage, like an ultra-decadent five-creme blue cheese dubbed Glacier Penta Creme.
 (If you’re not yet a blue-iever, this one may convert you.)

-Sid’s also the mastermind behind the outrageously creative mixed-milk cheeses like Gran Canaria, an olive oil cured, 2-year-aged wheel that unites cow, sheep and goat milk in perfect harmony.
+Sid’s also the mastermind behind the outrageously creative mixed-milk cheese, Gran Canaria: an olive oil-cured, 2-year-aged wheel that blends cow, sheep and goat milk in perfect harmony.

-“The Master Cheesemaker program was very, very important to me,” says Sid, who’s certified in cheddar, Gran Canaria fontina, and mixed-milk cheese.
+“The Master's program was very, very important to me,” says Sid, whose certifications include cheddar, fontina, Gran Canaria, and mixed-milk cheese.
 “It really gave me a lot of insight into how other cheesemakers are making cheese.
 And for me, it was an opportunity to try it–because what do I really have to lose but a vat of milk?"